DIADesignGuild/Apprenticeship/join-the-community/discord-roles-and-levels.md

 ---
-description: Understanding what roles and levels are on Discord
+description: Understanding what roles are on Discord
 coverY: 0
 ---

-# Discord Roles and Levels
+# Discord Roles

-### Roles
+Roles give you special access to certain channels on the DIA server.

 | Role        | Role Description                                                                                                                                                      |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |